The best places to live in San Francisco

 Luxury living in San Francisco

-On average, rental prices in San Francisco are among the most expensive in the USA.
-Although rent in the city is steep in general, for those who want the very best, San Francisco has a few fitting options for luxury living.
+On average, rental prices in San Francisco are among the most expensive in the US.
+Although rent in the city is steep in general, for those who want the very best, San Francisco boasts plenty of upper-class neighbourhoods.

 Noe Valley is one of the most sought-after and prosperous suburbs of San Francisco.
 Many dot-com millionaires have chosen to make the area home, and it is filled with upscale bistros, boutique shops and cosy bookstores.